Admission Free - book your ticket now!

 Larry Achiampong, Amy Balkin, Anca Benera and Arnold Estefan, Boyle Family, Alexandra Daisy Ginsberg & Sascha Pohflepp, Gabrielle Goliath, Femke Herregraven, Jarsdell Solutions Ltd, Kahlil Joseph, Tonya McMullan, Sarah Rose, James Webb

 Tessa Giblin, Director of Talbot Rice Gallery: “We want to look at what this pandemic year has meant to us from a variety of angles.
-This includes viruses and their symbiotic relationship to evolution, the asymmetry of this pandemic due to socio-economic and racial inequality, the proof that we can in fact step off the train of progress and artists attuning us to the natural world’s abundant production of bird-song or urban honey yield during 2020.
-It also includes the very human experiences we have collectively encountered during lockdown: grief, pain, trauma, isolation and exhaustion.
+This includes viruses and their symbiotic relationship to evolution, the asymmetry of this pandemic and proof that we can in fact step off the train of progress, with artists attuning us to the natural world’s abundant production of bird-song or urban honey yield during 2020.
+It also includes the very human experiences we have collectively encountered during lockdown: grief, pain, isolation and exhaustion.
 And finally, an urge to support a new, sustainable relationship to the production of art.
 We’re still holding out hope that this ever-increasing proximity to viruses as the polar caps melt, as wildlife are interfered with through marketisation and deforestation – this horrible awakening – will all lead to change.”

 Larry Achiampong’s ongoing series, Detention (2016- ), sees lines - inspired by memes and trending hashtags which reflect fleeting subjectivities, nebulous communities and a scarcity of language – painted on traditional classroom blackboards, highlighting the artist’s view that anti-racism isn’t something to be picked up and dropped in a fickle moment, nor traded in for cultural capital.
 During The Normal, the old-school punishment of writing lines will be meted out to members of management staff at Talbot Rice Gallery and the University of Edinburgh, shifting hierarchies of labour and forcing the institution to reflect upon its own privileges and political efficacy; whilst also broadly echoing the tedium of lockdown and the echo chamber effect of social media during this time.
 As the blackboards point to evolving platforms for communication and education, there is a sense of hope that somehow – if repeated enough – lessons will be learnt.